 What services can be performed by a licensed aesthetician?

 Our licensed aestheticians perform peels, microdermabrasion and skin care product regimen recommendations.
 Skin care evaluations by the aestheticians are complimentary for these services.
-Our licensed aesthetician who is also a licensed tattoo artist provides permanent make-up for the eyebrows – there is a consultation fee for this service.

 About Cosmetic Dermatology Services